covjson/specification/profiles.md

 `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` must be referenced by a spatial coordinate reference system.
 - The axis and component identifier `"t"` must refer to temporal coordinates and be referenced by a temporal reference system.
 - If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and component identifier `"x"` must refer to longitude / easting, and `"y"` to latitude / northing.
+- A domain that states conformance to one of the profiles in this specification may have any number of additional one-coordinate axes not defined here.
+Any such axes must appear at the end of `"rangeAxisOrder"` (if existing).

 ### Overview of domain profiles